Opportunities and Challenges in the New Age of Telecommunication Architecture - Smart Centralized Radio Access Network (Smart C-RAN)

-A cluster based Smart C-RAN architecture is a milestone towards adoption of Network Function Virtualisation (NFV) where MNO is able to control, monitor and aggregate multiple LTE sites from a centralized hub; a control mechanism that is less dominant during pre-LTE era.
+A cluster-based Smart C-RAN architecture is a milestone towards adoption of Network Function Virtualisation (NFV) where MNO is able to control, monitor and aggregate multiple LTE sites from a centralized hub; a control mechanism that is less dominant during pre-LTE era.
 Aggregation of baseband units in C-RAN provides central point for traffic offload and content management to handle growing traffic.

 Innovative Use of Limited Space

-LTE traffic concentration at urban and metropolitan cities pose a little problem for site acquisition, where space is limited and third party costs is significantly higher.
+LTE traffic concentration at urban and metropolitan cities pose a little problem for site acquisition, where space is limited and third party costs are significantly higher.
 Having a mega telecommunication infrastructure (towers) in the middle of crowded areas is counterproductive and Smart C-RAN solution low better aesthetic and smaller footprint, motivated by common infrastructure sharing of Smart C-RAN pole and mobile front haul.
 To fuel up cost efficiency and increase asset value, Smart C-RAN poles can be maximized for hotspot and surveillance systems.
 And in the future, in line with the rapid deployment of smart cities worldwide, one can anticipate that more smart solutions can be embedded within the Smart C-RAN architecture.
 It is unforeseen for carriers not to install smart sensors in light with recent hype of digitalization for big data and analytics, enriching community lifestyle.

 Essentially the scalable architecture of Smart C-RAN allows common sharing of infrastructure for multiple MNOs, enabling various services and foster future innovations which unquestionably optimize asset utilization and eliminate duplication of resources.
 It is infuriating to see LTE infra owned by competing operators, installed side by side condoning space productivity and collaborative effort which seldom prevail over competition.